-The long, long month of non-stop work stress (and work in general: I’ve been working 6 days a week to meet that performance plan) has finally given way to my long awaited week of holidays, beginning yesterday with my 35th birthday!
+The long, long month of non-stop work stress (and work in general: I’ve been working 6 days a week to meet my goals) has finally given way to my long awaited week of holidays, beginning yesterday with my 35th birthday!

 For which I got…a wicked cold.
 Sigh.